shurikeagle/some-auth/README.md

 This crate optionally (with `axum-auth` feature enabled) advices auth middleware.
 Now there are only two roles available in this middleware: admin and others.
 More flexible role logic (with custom roles) will be implemented in the future.

+Now, postgres repository implementation is available (with `pg-repository` feature enabled) to store users and refresh tokens.
+Some features with other implementations (mongo for example) may be added into the crate during the time.

 The crate is under early development right now, some breaking changes may be implemented in the upcoming versions.

 ## Setup